Allegheny-Computer-Science-600-F2020/project04-thesis/README.md

 which these assignments were completed, please visit the [Computer Science Thesis Fall 2020 Allegheny College GitHub Organization](https://github.com/Allegheny-Computer-Science-600-F2020).

-The LaTeX file in this repository is automatically compiled with GitHub Actions (https://docs.github.com/en/free-pro-team@latest/actions/quickstart), thus ensuring that it compiles correctly and, moreover, that a PDF of the project thesis is available in your GitHub repository whenever a commit is tagged for a release.
+The LaTeX file in this repository is automatically compiled with [GitHub Action](https://docs.github.com/en/free-pro-team@latest/actions/quickstart), thus ensuring that it compiles correctly and, moreover, that a PDF of the project thesis is available in your GitHub repository whenever a commit is tagged for a release.
 Additionally, you can use a LaTeX compilation command like `pdflatex` or `latexmk` to compile the provided